ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ### Password+Duo

-Users familiar with UCR's Duo system can log in to HPCC's clusters by following the on screen instructions during the ssh login (see above).
+Users familiar with UCR's Duo system can log in to HPCC's clusters by following the on screen instructions during the [ssh login](#log-in-via-ssh-from-terminal).
 For new users, instructions for UCR's Duo Multifactor Authenication system are available in this [PDF](https://its.ucr.edu/sites/default/files/2018-06/Multi-Factor%20Authentication%20Handout.pdf) and on UCR's [MyAccount](https://its.ucr.edu/blog/2020/06/11/customer-support-enhancements-myaccount)